Umbra999/rtti-obfuscator/README.md

 # Simple C++ RTTI Obfuscator

-This tool obfuscates all **Run-Time Type Information (RTTI)** in a given C++ binary.
+This tool obfuscates all **Run-Time Type Information (RTTI)** in a given C++ binary by replacing known patterns.
 It can help protect against reverse engineering attempts or prevent tracking through anti-cheat systems.

 ### Features
 - **RTTI Obfuscation:** Masks RTTI data to hinder reverse engineering.